Using UnCSS and grunt-uncss with WordPress

 the code continues as previously mentioned.
 The example is limited to two different queries but you could mix and match any combo that make sense for yuor project.

-32. Stuart Nelson avatar
+32. Stuart Nelson Avatar

 Stuart Nelson